ardakdemir/ardakdemir.github.io/pages/about.md

 I am a second year Ph.D student in the
-Department of Computer Science of University of Tokyo, in [Laboratory of Sequence Analysis](http://shibuyalab.hgc.jp/) under the supervision of Assoc.
-Prof. Tetsuo Shibuya.
+Department of Computer Science of University of Tokyo, in [Laboratory of Sequence Analysis](http://shibuyalab.hgc.jp/) under the supervision of Prof. Tetsuo Shibuya.

 I received my BS and Ms in [Computer Engineering](http://cmpe.boun.edu.tr/), where I focused on Natural Language Processing and Machine Learning.